'One stop shop' for environmental approvals

 - ensure an efficient, timely and effective process for environmental assessment and approval of actions; and

-- minimise duplication in the environmental assessment and approval process through Commonwealth accreditation of the processes of the State or Territory (and vice versa).
+- minimise duplication in the environmental assessment and approval process through Commonwealth accreditation of the assessment or approval processes of the State or Territory (and vice versa).

 The Commonwealth Environment Minister may enter into a bilateral agreement only if he/she is satisfied that it: